 \section{Conclusion}

-The detection of partially occluded pedestrians remains a persistent challenge for driver assistance systems and autonomous vehicles.
-Current methods of characterizing detection performance for partially occluded pedestrians have been broad, subjective, and inconsistent in their definition of the severity of occlusion.
+Detection of partially occluded pedestrians remains a persistent challenge for driver assistance systems and autonomous vehicles.
+Current methods of characterizing detection performance for partially occluded pedestrians have been broad, subjective, and inconsistent in their definition of the level of occlusion.
 This research presents a novel test benchmark for the detailed, objective analysis of pedestrian detection models for partially occluded pedestrians.
 Detection performance is characterized for seven popular pedestrian detection models across a range of occlusion levels from 0-99\%.
-Results demonstrate that detection performance experiences a linear decline as the occlusion level increases and the visibility of a pedestrian is reduced.
+The proposed benchmark focuses specifically on the complex issue of partial occlusion and facilitates more objective, repeatable and fine grained analysis than the current state of the art.
+Results demonstrate that pedestrian detection performance experiences a negative correlation to increases in occlusion level as the visibility of a pedestrian is incrementally reduced.
 An increase in the number of false negative detections is observed as occlusion level increases and the percentage of true positive detections significantly degrade for pedestrians who are more than 50\% occluded.
 Further analysis demonstrates that not all pedestrian detection models should be treated equally within an object detection system.
 The speed vs. accuracy trade-off, encouraged by the near real-time requirements of autonomous vehicles, can result in high levels of false positive detections and lower detection confidence at progressive levels of pedestrian occlusion, particularly when using single stage detection models.
 Thorough objective characterization of pedestrian detection models at the design stage will improve the performance of object detection systems by calibrating the priority of detections in scenarios where known weaknesses can occur.
 System improvements may be gained through the use of an occlusion-aware step in the object detection pipeline to inform the priority of camera-based detections in sensor fusion networks for SAE level 4 and level 5 autonomous vehicles.
 In this manner, any reduction in performance at high occlusion levels can be mitigated in the design of the overall system to increase the safety of vulnerable road users and improve the efficiency of path planning based on environment detection.
 Widespread use of the proposed benchmark will result in more objective, consistent and detailed analysis of pedestrian detection models for partially occluded pedestrians.